ceejbot/tomato/README.md

 "command-line-utilities"
 ```

-Look at the `examples/` directory for some sample bash scripts using list and associate array output.
+Look at the `examples/` directory for some sample bash scripts with more varied examples,
+including examples of using lists and associative arrays in bash.

 ## TODO